 KANZHUN LIMITED Announces US$150 Million Share Repurchase Program

-/EIN News/ -- BEIJING, March 20, 2023 (GLOBE NEWSWIRE) -- KANZHUN LIMITED (“BOSS Zhipin” or the “Company”) (Nasdaq: BZ; HKEX: 2076), a leading online recruitment platform in China, today announced that its board of directors has authorized a new share repurchase program under which the Company may repurchase up to US$150 million of its shares (including in the form of American depositary shares) over the next 12 months.
+BEIJING, March 20, 2023 (GLOBE NEWSWIRE) -- KANZHUN LIMITED ("BOSS Zhipin" or the "Company") BZ HKEX: 2076))), a leading online recruitment platform in China, today announced that its board of directors has authorized a new share repurchase program under which the Company may repurchase up to US$150 million of its shares (including in the form of American depositary shares) over the next 12 months.

 The Company's proposed repurchases may be made from time to time on the open market at prevailing market prices, in privately negotiated transactions, in block trades and/or through other legally permissible means, depending on market conditions and in accordance with applicable rules and regulations.
 The Company's board of directors will review the share repurchase program periodically, and may authorize adjustment of its terms and size.